BitSleuthAI/Wallet/SPLASH_SCREEN_SETUP.md

 # 🎨 BitSleuth Wallet Splash Screen Setup Guide

-This guide explains how to set up the custom splash screen for your BitSleuth Wallet app using `react-native-bootsplash`.
+This guide explains how to set up the custom splash screen for your BitSleuth Wallet app using **Expo's built-in splash screen system**.

 ## ✨ Features